Top 10 Observability Tools in 2026: APM Platforms Compared

 Market Position: Strong in security and compliance, 63.56% SIEM market share

-Best For: Security-focused organizations with complex data analysis needs
+Best For: Security-focused organizations or those with existing Splunk SIEM investments

 Pricing: Custom enterprise pricing